Fox Westwood Village Theater

-The Regency Village Theatre (formerly the Fox Theatre, Westwood Village or the Fox Village Theatre, commonly called the Westwood Village Theatre) is a historic, landmark cinema in Westwood, Los Angeles, California in the heart of the Mediterranean-themed shopping and cinema precinct, opposite the Fox Bruin Theater, near the University of California, Los Angeles.
-The Regency Theaters chain lease ended in July 2024.
-The seating capacity of the cinema is about 1,400.
+The Fox Westwood Village Theatre (Note: Previous names for the theater include Regency Village Theatre and Fox Theatre, Westwood Village.
+The theater has also been referred to as Fox Village Theatre, Westwood Village Theatre and Mann Village Theater.) is a historic theater in Westwood, Los Angeles, California.
+It is located across the street from the Fox Bruin Theater near the University of California, Los Angeles.
+The theater has a seating capacity of about 1,400 and has hosted many Hollywood film premieres.

-The Westwood Village Theatre was the site for many Hollywood movie premieres in Los Angeles.

 History

-Designed by architect Percy Parke Lewis, the Fox was originally built in 1930 and first opened on August 14, 1931, in a Spanish Mission style.
-The theatre was part of a widespread cinema construction program undertaken by Fox West Coast Theatres.
-The theatre is part of the 1929 Westwood Village, a Mediterranean-style village development adjoining the University of California Los Angeles planned by Harold and Edwin Janss of the Janss Investment Company.
+Designed in the Spanish Mission style by architect Percy Parke Lewis, the theater was built in 1930 and first opened on August 14, 1931.
+It was part of a widespread cinema construction program undertaken by Fox West Coast Theatres.
+The theater is part of Westwood Village, a 1920s Mediterranean-style village development adjoining the University of California Los Angeles, which was planned by Harold and Edwin Janss of the Janss Investment Company.

-In the 1940s, the backstage areas were bricked off.

-On October 18, 1951, the Village Theatre was given a Skouras era remodel and reopened, increasing the seating capacity to 1,535, with plaster gold swirls on the stage area side-walls, exit upgrades, new seats, new carpet, and lobby upgrades, including California Gold Rush artwork.
+In the 1940s, the theater's backstage areas were bricked off.
+The theater was given a Skouras remodel in 1951, adding plaster gold swirls on the stage area side-walls, exit upgrades, new carpet, and lobby upgrades, including California Gold Rush artwork.
+The theater's capacity was also increased to 1,535.

-In 1973, National General Theatres, the former Fox Theatres-West Coast, sold this theater to Ted Mann, then owner of the Chinese Theatre, becoming part of the Mann Theatres chain.
+In 1973, National General Theatres, the former Fox Theatres-West Coast, sold this theater to Mann Theatres.
 In the late 1970s, new 70mm projection equipment was installed and a larger screen was added.

 In 1988, the Fox Theatre was designated by the Los Angeles Cultural Heritage Commission as an Historic Cultural Monument (HCM #362).

-Circa 1998-1999, the theater had a remodeling, getting new seating and carpet.
+The theater was remodeled c.
+1998-1999.

-In 2010, Mann Theatres went out of business.
-Regency Theatres became the operator of both the Village Theatre and a multiplex cinema at "The Plant" in Van Nuys.

-In 2014, Regency added the immersive Dolby Atmos sound system to the theater in time for the movie Transcendence.
+In 2010, Mann Theatres went out of business and Regency Theatres became the operator of this theater.
+In 2014, Regency added Dolby Atmos to the theater for the movie Transcendence.
+In 2019, this theater became the first THX Ultimate Cinema™ theater.

-In 2019, it became the first THX Ultimate Cinema™ theatre.
-An investor group led by Jason Reitman agreed to buy the theater in February 2024.
-The group consisted of more than two dozen filmmakers; besides Reitman, the group also includes J. J. Abrams, Judd Apatow, Damien Chazelle, Chris Columbus, Ryan Coogler, Bradley Cooper, Todd Phillips, Alfonso Cuarón, Guillermo del Toro, Alejandro González Iñárritu, Jonathan Dayton and Valerie Faris, Hannah Fidell, James Gunn, Sian Heder, Rian Johnson, Gil Kenan, Karyn Kusama, Justin Lin, Phil Lord and Christopher Miller, David Lowery, Christopher McQuarrie, Christopher Nolan, Emma Thomas, Alexander Payne, Gina Prince-Bythewood, Jay Roach, Seth Rogen, Emma Seligman, Brad Silberling, Steven Spielberg, Denis Villeneuve, Lulu Wang and Chloé Zhao.
-The group said it planned to showcase props, wardrobe and film collections, notably Columbus' collection of 16mm film prints, from their personal collections.
-There were also plans to add a restaurant, bar and gallery to it.